8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 Other features of the Vice Tour are:

-• a new 312 dimple design with increased dimple diameter, which stabilizes the trajectory and further reduces drag (and hence increases distance)
+• a 312 dimple design with increased dimple diameter, which stabilizes the trajectory and further reduces drag (and hence increases distance)

 7. Wilson Duo Soft Golf Ball